Summer Experiences - Scripps Institution of Oceanography

 Coastal ecosystems such as wetlands are highly accessible and ecologically rich environments, offering significant commercial, recreational, and educational value.
 However, they are increasingly vulnerable to climate-driven threats such as rising temperatures, sea-level rise, invasive species, and pollution.
 As global climate change intensifies, effective monitoring of these ecosystems becomes essential for understanding and mitigating its impacts.

 Thermal imaging cameras, which detect infrared radiation emitted by warm objects, are now widely used in ecology to study temperature variability and identify heat stress in marine organisms.
 In addition to imaging, students can also assess heat stress by measuring changes in metabolic rate (e.g., oxygen consumption), respiration, behavior, and fluorescence —such as altered movement, feeding patterns, or habitat use.
 Together, these indicators help reveal how organisms respond to thermal extremes.
-Students will present their final posters at an informal poster session with our partners, at Birch Aquarium.
+Students will be working within our UC Reserves System and present their final posters at an informal poster session with our partners, at Birch Aquarium.

 🐟🧬Field Genomics for Ocean Health: Exploring Marine Biodiversity with eDNA